Purchasing Hearing Aids

 - BTE: Behind the Ear aids are used for children, severe hearing loss or those people who experience excessive wax, wet or draining ears.
 The hearing aid and all of its components sit behind the ear.

-At Ultimate Hearing, our goal is to change the quality of your life by changing “how” you hear.
+At Ultimate Hearing of Laguna Hills, our goal is to change the quality of your life by changing “how” you hear.
 We take pride in offering the best hearing solution for you and your family and friends.
 We recognize fitting hearing aids is both an art and a science.
 With 20 years in the hearing care business, we have the experience and empathy to understand the importance of quality communications and how to achieve it.

 There are a lot of choices when it comes to hearing care professionals trying to meet your expectations.
 Many dispensers are “licensed” to fit hearing aids, yet few have the education as an audiologist and the skills of 20+ years of both fitting and counseling patients.
 We also utilize hearing therapy and help slowly change the brain’s perception of sound.
 We don’t put aids on a patient, ask them how it sounds and then send them out the door which many patients have experienced elsewhere.
 We do things different and our patients notice it.
 Often patients who have worn hearing aids for years comment on the knowledge and detail they receive at our office.

-At Ultimate Hearing, we assess, fit, counsel and most importantly, use Real Ear Measurements to verify our actions.
+At Ultimate Hearing of Laguna Hills, we assess, fit, counsel and most importantly, use Real Ear Measurements to verify our actions.
 The full 45 day process gives our patients the slow, steady improvement they need to get acclimated to sound and re-train the brain to accept, recognize and utilize the new auditory stimulus it is receiving.

 An audiology degree in communication and hearing sciences, coupled with a background in speech pathology, counseling and language development enhances our therapy and practice methods.
 We believe in using LACE and other aural rehabilitation tools to complement the re-training process.

-Proper fitting and training is the major difference between Ultimate Hearing and other offices, including Costco.
+Proper fitting and training is the major difference between Ultimate Hearing of Laguna Hills and other offices, including Costco.
 Our business model is quality assessment, quality products, quality counseling and follow up.
 Yet, quality does not necessarily mean expensive.
 We offer a variety of prices to fit different budgets and lifestyles.

 Does the Manufacturer of the Hearing Aid Matter?